Duple and quadruple metre

+Duple metre

-Duple metre (or Am. duple meter, also known as duple time) is a musical metre characterized by a primary division of 2 beats to the bar, usually indicated by 2 and multiples (simple) or 6 and multiples (compound) in the upper figure of the time signature, with 2/2 (cut time), 2/4, and 6/8 (at a fast tempo) being the most common examples.
+Duple metre (or duple meter in US spelling, also known as duple time) is a musical metre characterized by a primary division of two beats to the bar, usually indicated by and multiples (simple) or and multiples (compound) as the upper figure of the time signature, with 2/2 (cut time, also notated as cut-time), 2/4, and fast 6/8 being the most common examples.

 Shown below are a simple and a compound duple drum pattern.

-Though the upper number must be divisible by 2, the mere fact that 2 evenly divides the upper figure does not in and of itself indicate a duple metre; it is only a prerequisite.